benznest/flutter_satang_pro_exchange/README.md

 ## Prepare Private API

-Prepare 2 API keys with different permissions. and your USER ID.
+Prepare 2 API keys with different permissions and trying to look your USER ID.
-Go to [Developer Menu](https://satang.pro/developers) and create API KEY.
+Go to [Developer Menu](https://satang.pro/developers) then create API KEY.

-### 1. User Info API key \
+### 1. User Information API key

 This API key are used for reading general information, such as balance, wallet address.